-When 6th September started, I went to National Taiwan University studying in Department of Veterinary Medicine.
-The nice environment of the University and the dormitory makes me feel comfortable to study here.
+When 6th September started, I went to National Taiwan University to study in the Department of Veterinary Medicine.
+The nice environment of the University and the dormitory makes me feel comfortable studying here.

-Facing new learning environment, I am so excited and worried at the same time.
-Especially in the anatomy lesson and internship lesson, including the structure of bones, muscles, joint, ligament and organ.
-All of us are very interested in these but we are afraid in those proper vocabularies.
+Facing a new learning environment, I am so excited and worried at the same time.
+Especially in the anatomy lesson and internship lesson, including the structure of bones, muscles, joints, ligaments and organs.
+All of us are very interested in these but we are afraid of that proper vocabulary.
 Classmates also remind us, if we want to be a Veterinary, anatomy must be studied well.
-We will stay in the hall and hoping to recognize those names of different parts of each bone as soon as possible.
+We will stay in the hall and hoping to recognize the names of different parts of each bone as soon as possible.

 — Chau Sin Lee

 When I first arrived in Taiwan, the first thing I noticed was that the buildings were much shorter than those in Hong Kong, so the scenery was great.

 School started one week after I arrived in Taiwan.
 In the beginning, my biggest concern was getting lost in the university since NTU was so big.

 In this semester, I have taken the Japanese language course since I was interested in Japanese cultures such as comics and animes.
 I have to study 4 complementary courses this semester, the one I found the most challenging was anatomy.
 I have to memorize a lot of Latin words and have to be able to recognize where they were in the animal body.
 I was quite shocked after the first lesson.
 The most memorable thing in September was the suspension of classes for two days due to the typhoon.
 I have never had a class suspension in university before.
 The wind and rain were so strong that I have never experienced them in Hong Kong.
 I was lucky that I didn’t have to attend classes in that situation.